FrederikBenirschke/UnivariateRandomGenerator/readme.md

 Currently, the following random variables are implemented:

-- Uniform, Normal, Exponential, Poisson, Bernoulli, Binomial, Geometric, \(	ext{Chi}^2\), Uniform distribution on the disk, and the circle.
+- Uniform, Normal, Exponential, Poisson, Bernoulli, Binomial, Geometric, $\text{Chi}^2$, Uniform distribution on the disk, and the circle.

+As input we use the random uniform generator `random.uniform()` from Python to produce random uniform real numbers between $0$ and $1$.
+  All other random variables are generated from this using a variety of techniques, inverse sampling, rejection sampling, Box-Muller transform.
+For the time complexity we assume  `random.uniform()` has constant runtime.

 ### Random Number Generation

 | Function                    | Runtime Complexity |